 When and how this happens varies depending on the type of urinary incontinence you have.

-It's a good idea to see your GP if you have urinary incontinence.
-It's a common problem, and seeing your GP can be the first step towards finding a way to effectively manage it.
+It's a good idea to see a GP if you have urinary incontinence.
+It's a common problem and seeing a GP can be the first step towards finding a way to effectively manage it.

 Common types of urinary incontinence